What Are Drivers And Should I Update Them?

-In other words, a driver allows Windows to recognize and work with the hardware in your computer.
-Windows itself incorporates some basic drivers for things like mice and keyboards but most drivers are created by the manufacturer of the specific hardware device.
+In other words, it allows Windows to recognize and work with the hardware in your computer.
+Windows itself incorporates some basic drivers for things like mice and keyboards but most are created by the manufacturer of the specific hardware device.

 Drivers are required for integral devices like graphics cards, sound cards, wireless adapters and network (wired/LAN) adapters but are also needed for external hardware like printers, webcams and scanners.

 How To Tell What Drivers Are Installed?
-The Windows Device Manager can show you the drivers installed on your computer.
+The Windows Device Manager can show you those installed on your computer.
 To access Device Manager:

 - Click Start then right click on (My) Computer and click on Manage to open the Computer Management window.

 - Look under System Tools and click on Device Manager to display a list in the right panel of all the hardware in your computer.

 - To see what driver is installed for e.g. the graphics (display) adapter double click on the Display Adapters item to reveal the name of your graphics card below.

 - Double click on the name of the graphics card to open its Properties window.

 - The Properties window opens at the General tab – the Device Status text box should state that ‘This device is working properly’.